SOUDER’S SENIOR STUDENT UPDATE #2

 TO DO NOW:

-· Letter of Recommendation Form: due to Ms Souder on or before October 1st!!
+- Letter of Recommendation Form: due to Ms Souder on or before October 1st!!
 Deadline is FIRM.
 This is the Common Application Deadline for early admissions applications.
 I send transcripts and college forms simultaneously.
-For those of you applying early decision, please SEE ME IN PERSON.
-My senior meetings begin this week.
+For those of you applying early decision, please EMAIL ME WITH THAT INFO.

-· Tutorials – Counseling Office: Every Wednesday during October, I (or another counselor) will be available to assist you with college questions.
-Please sign up in advance on Naviance, so we know how many students plan to attend.
+- Tutorials – Counseling Office: College application support TBA - Please sign up in advance on Naviance, so we know how many students plan to attend.
 You can use the email as your Tutorial Pass (another reason to read emails regularly).

-· Ms Neumaier hosts CSU/UC/Common Application workshops now through November.
+- Ms Neumaier hosts CSU/UC/Common Application workshops TBD.
 Sign up and attend at least one in order to clarify questions and have her review your applications.
 This saves time and errors.

 · Temper Hope with Reality: What are my reasonable chances?